Gereshk/Gereshk.github.io/_posts/2022-12-04-THM Advent of Cyber Day 4.md

 nmap -sS -sV Ipaddressfortargetmachine
 ```

-This will get NMAP to try and determing the Version of the services running on the open ports
+As we learned with the first scan the -sS has NMAP do a SYN scan,  -sV tells NMAP to try to figure out the versions of the services running on each port that is open.

 ![nmapflags](/assets/Advent_of_Cyber_day_4/nmapwithflags.png)

 These results will allow us to start answering the questions.

 ## Quesiton 1

 ![Q1](/assets/Advent_of_Cyber_day_4/Q1.png)